TusharSanisare/Task_semi-hyphen_blog_RESTful_API/README.md

 Authentication--
 The Blog API uses token-based authentication to secure access to its endpoints.
 Users are required to obtain a JWT (JSON Web Token) by authenticating with their credentials.
 This token must be included in the Authorization header of subsequent requests to protected endpoints.

-Login--
+Login
-URL: /api/auth/login--
+URL: /api/auth/login
-Method: POST--
+Method: POST
-Description: Authenticates the user and generates a JWT token.-- Request Body: json--
+Description: Authenticates the user and generates a JWT token.
-{--
+Request Body: json
+{
-"username": "admin",--
+"username": "admin",
-"password": "123"--
+"password": "123"
-}--
-Response:--
+}
+Response:
-Eg: "eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJhZG1pbiJ9.rM5wRW6sK5T6ewUsLrXiAyl6_e2oXWg-lp_NiKcKgMc"--
+Eg: "eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJhZG1pbiJ9.rM5wRW6sK5T6ewUsLrXiAyl6_e2oXWg-lp_NiKcKgMc"

 Logout
 URL: /api/auth/logout